top of page

 Karl Li, MD/PhD

-(co-supervised with Mitzi Gonzales)
+(co-supervised with Sudha Seshadri)

 Karl received his MD/PhD from the University of Texas Health at San Antonio.
-For his PhD training he worked in Dr. Peter Fox's lab, where he did his dissertation on assessing functional connectivity changes in the default mode network with normal aging as well as other common comorbidities better understand normal aging without neurodegenerative disease.
+For his PhD training, he worked in Dr. Peter Fox's lab, where he did his dissertation on assessing functional connectivity changes in the default mode network with normal aging as well as other common comorbidities to better understand normal aging without neurodegenerative disease.

 My work sought to establish a functional connectivity biomarker of the default mode network to search for potential early indicators of neurodegenerative conditions.